Fine compactified moduli of enriched structures on stable curves

 Unfortunately our definition is too involved to spell out in the introduction, though in \ref{sec:2-gons} we will describe the special case of the universal deformation of a 2-pointed 2-gon.
-We show that our definition reduces to Maino's when the base is a point.
-We also show that the resulting stack $\ca E$ over the fine moduli stack $\bar{\ca M}_{g,n}$ is algebraic; better, that $\ca E$ is relatively representable by an algebraic space over $\Mbar_{g,n}$.
+We show that our definition reduces to Main\`o's when the base is a point.
+We also show that the resulting stack $\ca E$ over the fine moduli stack $\Mbar_{g,n}$ is algebraic; better, that $\ca E$ is relatively representable by an algebraic space over $\Mbar_{g,n}$.
 In \ref{sec:maino_blowups} we will adapt Main\'o's construction of her space $En_g$ slightly to work over the fine moduli stack $\Mbar_g$, and then show that it \emph{does} coincide naturally with our $\ca E$.

 Main\`o also proposes a definition of an enriched structure for a stable curve over an arbitrary reduced base scheme (in a way quite different from us), and conjectures that the resulting functor is coarsely represented by $En_g$.
 However, in \ref{eg:maino_not_rep} we show that her functor is not representable, disproving the conjecture.
 In \ref{sec:our_version-of_maino} we will construct a variant on her definition, which is representable by $En_g$, but the result is somewhat clumsy.
 In this way, all of Main\'o's conjectures are resolved.